 With recent TTM operating margins below historical averages, Ingles Markets has some work to do.

-Can your portfolio provide you with enough income to last through retirement?
+Can your retirement portfolio provide you with enough income to last?
 You'll need more than Ingles Markets.
-Learn how to maximize your investment income in our free report: "Secure Your Future With 9 Rock-Solid Dividend Stocks."
+Learn about crafting a smarter retirement plan in "The Shocking Can't-Miss Truth About Your Retirement."
 Click here for instant access to this free report.

 Add Ingles Markets to My Watchlist.